gustafla/esfragt/README.md

 if you have a device that doesn't have dispmanx and uses X instead,
     $ make xwin
     # cp esfragt.xwin /usr/local/bin/esfragt

+Some PC distros offer libgles2.0-mesa-dev and libegl1-mesa-dev
+(or similar), those can be used to build the xwin version.
+If you're running Windows, check my esfragt-win repository.

 Copyright 2014, 2015 Lauri Gustafsson.
 Released GNU GPLv3+, see COPYING.